We were probably just hit by an out-of-control spacecraft, experts say

-In recent weeks, the spacecraft known as Kosmos-482 has been making an uncontrolled approach towards Earth.
-Experts have been tracking it since – though noted that it was very unlikely that it would land over a populated era.
+In recent weeks, the spacecraft known as Kosmos 482 has been making an uncontrolled approach towards Earth.
+Experts have been tracking it since – though they noted that it was very unlikely that it would land over a populated era.

 Now, the European Space Agency and others say the spacecraft has most likely hit the Earth.
 It was not spotted on its most recent pass over radar in Germany, the agency said, and predictions based on its orbit and previous location suggest that it would probably have already fallen to Earth.